 Most repellents are resistant to rain.
 However, that resistance is limited.
 Spray and granule repellents may begin to lose their efficacy after a heavy rain, requiring reapplication.

-Q. What’s the best time to apply the repellent?
+Q. What’s the best time to apply rabbit repellent?

-Most rabbits do their feeding at night, so apply the repellent toward the end of the day when rabbits are getting ready to emerge to feed.
+Most rabbits do their feeding at night, so apply repellent toward the end of the day when rabbits are getting ready to emerge and feed.